 How to build a micro niche site

-As you know I like to keep things super simple around here, so I broke down the process into 4 simple steps.
+As you know I like to keep things super simple around here, so I broke this down into 4 simple steps.
 To build a micro niche site you need to:

 - Get a website up and running (duh).